Accounts

 Revenue Breakdown

-Crystal Palace demonstrated strong revenue growth across all key streams, with total revenue increasing by ยฃ9.1 million year-on-year.
+Crystal Palace demonstrated strong revenue growth across all key streams, with total revenue increasing by £9.1 million year-on-year.
 The 12.2% increase in matchday income reflects improved fan engagement and pricing optimisation, while the 11.1% growth in commercial revenue suggests successful partnership development.
-Broadcast income, though the largest component, showed more modest growth of 3.1%, primarily driven by improved league position and distribution pool performance.

 Key Expenses